JPhilipp/AIConnectors/README.md

 ---

 **GPT-3** is a deep learning artificial intelligence which continues a given text prompt.
 For instance, as you can try for yourself in the [OpenAI playground](https://beta.openai.com/playground), the text "Albert Einstein was" gets completed with "born in Ulm, in the Kingdom of Württemberg in the German Empire, on 14 March 1879.
 His parents were ..." and more.
+This project contains a class to connect to the OpenAI API.

 ---